Operation Ladbroke: Mission

 The first counterattack on the bridge was by two companies of Italian sailors, who were repulsed by the British.
 As the Italians responded to the Allied landings, they gathered more troops and brought up artillery and mortars to bombard the Allied-controlled Pont Grande Bridge.
 The British defenders came under attack from the Italians while the expected British 5th Infantry Division relief did not appear at 10:00 as planned.
 At 11:30 the Italian 385th Coastal Battalion arrived at the bridge, followed soon afterward by the 1st Battalion, 75th (Napoli) Infantry Regiment.
 The Italians were positioned to attack the bridge from three sides.
 By 14:45 there were only fifteen British troops defending the bridge that had not been killed or wounded (four officers and eleven soldiers).
 At 15:30, with their ammunition consumed, the British stopped fighting.
 Some men on the south side of the bridge escaped into the countryside, but the rest became prisoners of war.
 With the bridge back in Italian hands, the first unit from 5th Infantry Division, the 2nd Battalion, Royal Scots Fusiliers, of 17th Infantry Brigade, arrived at the bridge at 16:15 and mounted a successful counter-attack, which had been made possible by the prior removal of demolition charges from the bridge, preventing its destruction by the Italians.
 The 1st Battalion of the 75th Infantry Regiment, having no artillery, was unable to oppose the British tanks and had to retreat after suffering heavy losses.
 The survivors from the 1st Airlanding Brigade took no further part in the fighting and were withdrawn back to North Africa on 13 July.
 During the landings, the losses by 1st Airlanding Brigade were the most severe of all British units involved.
 The casualties amounted to 313 killed and 174 missing or wounded.
 Fourteen accompanying glider pilots were killed, and eighty-seven were missing or wounded.
+On the Italian side, the 385th Coastal Battalion lost 223 men killed, plus at least 98 more men from other units.